PSMA Scan for prostate cancer

-The scan is done much like any other nuclear scan and requires an injection of a radio-isotope tracer followed by a series of scans, usually ~3hrs after the injection.
+The scan is done much like any other nuclear scan and requires an injection of a radio-isotope tracer followed by a series of scans, usually ~3-4hrs after the injection.
 The scan procedure itself will probably take 30-45 minutes.
 More detail about nuclear scans can be found here and the actual procedure here.
 For patients who have previously had a prostatectomy we also do a second scan the day after (24hr scan) as this gives us a much better evaluation of the prostate bed and around the bladder.

 If I have prostate cancer is this the only scan I need?

 No. The this can outline the extent of the cancer you often need other scans to better detail within and immediately around the prostate, such as an MRI scan.
-A bone scan and CT scan are also done for treatment planning or treatment followup.
+A bone scan and CT scan are often also done for treatment planning or treatment followup.

 What do the images look like?

 The scans produced are both a whole body overview scan and a 400 slice hybrid nuclear-CT scan which show your entire body in detail.
 Key images are produced by the reporting physician for easy review by your doctor.
 Examples of key images are shown below.